-New York State Standards:
+New York State Standards: Listed in order.

 Performance Indicators: Description of the levels of student achievement pertaining to standard.
+As follows:

 STANDARD 1: HISTORY OF THE UNITED STATES AND NEW YORK

 Students will use a variety of intellectual skills to demonstrate their understanding of major ideas, eras, themes, developments, and turning points in the history of the United States and New York.